owncloud/ocis/docs/ocis/deployment/_index.md

 {{< hint info >}}
 Before deleting the demo users mentioned below, you must create a new account for yourself and assign it to the administrator role.

-To skip the generation of demo users in the first place, run the inital setup step with an additional environment variable.
-`ACCOUNTS_DEMO_USERS_AND_GROUPS=false ./bin/ocis server` generates only the admin, and one user for IDP and Reva respectively.
+By default, oCIS doesn't create any demo users.
+During the first startup, it generates only the admin and one user for IDP and Reva respectively.
 {{< /hint >}}

 oCIS ships with a few demo users besides the system users: